JiyaBera/summer-internship2025_D23IT163/README.md

 - Implemented basic functionalities including task addition, deletion, and search.

 ### 📆 11/06/25 & 12/06/25
-- Implemented basic functionalities including task addition, deletion, and search.
 - Applied a custom design theme across the application, including global colors, font styles, and layout structure to establish a consistent visual identity.
-→ Styled all core UI elements according to the new design system, ensuring alignment with the overall theme and brand guidelines.
+- Styled all core UI elements according to the new design system, ensuring alignment with the overall theme and brand guidelines.
-→ Made the entire layout responsive, optimizing the design for various screen sizes and devices.
+- Made the entire layout responsive, optimizing the design for various screen sizes and devices.
-→ Resolved layout issues in the header and footer to ensure consistent structure and behavior across viewports.
+- Resolved layout issues in the header and footer to ensure consistent structure and behavior across viewports.
-→ Implemented a responsive grid-based card layout for the todo list section to improve content organization and readability.
+- Implemented a responsive grid-based card layout for the todo list section to improve content organization and readability.
-→ Added a modal dialog box to enhance visual interaction and user experience in key workflows.
+- Added a modal dialog box to enhance visual interaction and user experience in key workflows.
-→ Began exploring Redux for state management and understanding its integration within the existing component structure.
+- Began exploring Redux for state management and understanding its integration within the existing component structure.

 ### 📆 12/06/25
 → Reviewed the overall structure and working functionality of the Bitsy app to understand its flow and component organization.